Aaryesh-AD/Bacterial-Genome-Analysis-Pipeline-BIOL7210/README.md

 ## Pipeline Overview

-This pipeline implements a streamlined workflow for bacterial genomics focused on assembly and AMR detection.
+This pipeline implements a simple streamlined workflow for bacterial genomics focused on assembly and AMR detection.
 It processes either local FASTQ files or retrieves data directly from NCBI's Sequence Read Archive (SRA).

 ### Key Features